Review of the 2026 Startup Job Fair

 On another side, events were being held according to a timetable.

-On the first day, they covered topics like how to get a job and self-development, and on the second day they ran something like company presentations.
+On the first day, they covered topics like how to find a job and self-development, and on the second day they ran sessions similar to company information sessions.

 Review of the 2026 Startup Job Fair-12Review of the 2026 Startup Job Fair-13